 Minor Service – At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil

 Major Service – At 10,000km.
 Requires Air Cleaner, Oil Filter, Fuel Filter, ATF Filter, Cabin Filter, Plugs, Front Brake Pads, Rear Brake Pads, ATF Oil, and Engine Oil

 Spare Parts Availability, Cost & Where to buy

 Service and suspension parts for the 2012 Toyota Mark X are widely available in Kenya.
 These parts are shared across many Toyotas and therefore are affordable and easy to find.
 Body parts are still expensive as the car is still new in the market but will come down with time.
 In Nairobi, most spare shops in Industrial Area and Kirinyaga Road stock these parts.
 You can get listings for these shops in this link

-The 2012 Toyota Mark X is a reliable car with no major long term problems.
-The engines are virtually the same as in the previous models and we therefore don’t expect any new problems to crop up.
-The mechanics we interviewed for this review all praised the Mark X’s reliability.
+The 2013 Toyota Mark X is a reliable car with no major long term problems.
+The engines are virtually the same as in the previous models and we, therefore, don’t expect any new problems to crop up.
+The mechanics we interviewed for this review all praised Mark X’s reliability.
 The V6 is a big engine that requires extra care, genuine parts and punctual service.

 Resale Value: Good